Luke-Parsons/househunting/README.md

 # househunting
-a collection of scripts and tools to assist in finding good valued house in the uk
+a collection of scripts and tools to assist in finding a good valued house in the uk.